metaos-labs/tendermint/docs/architecture/adr-082-socket-protocol.md

    Besides the code cleanup, we will also need to clearly document a deprecation schedule, and invest time in making the migration easier for applications currently using the socket protocol.

+   > **Point for discussion:** Migrating from the socket protocol to gRPC
+   > should mostly be a plumbing change, as long as we do it during a release
+   > in which we are not making other breaking changes to ABCI.
+However, the
+   > effort may be more or less depending on how gRPC integration works in the
+   > application's implementation language, and would have to be sure networks
+   > have plenty of time not only to make the change but to verify that it
+   > preserves the function of the network.
+   >
+   > What questions should we be asking node operators and application
+   > developers to understand the migration costs better?

 3. If we choose to keep only the socket protocol, we will need to follow up with a more detailed design for extending and upgrading the protocol to fix